 Barcelona Poster Design by Martin Schwartz

 I have worked as a freelance illustrator since 2006.
-For the past six years, I have focused on the creation of my city posters, which are sold from different shops in numerous countries.
-This has given me the freedom to choose my own projects rather than do commission work, yet I sometimes still take in jobs, if they serve a good purpose.
+For the past six years, I have focused on creating my city posters, which are sold from different shops in numerous countries.
+This has given me the freedom to choose my own projects rather than do commission work, yet I sometimes still take in jobs if they serve a good purpose.

 Traditionally, a huge thank you to everyone who participated in this edition of Creative Talks!
 I hope it helps our readers cheer up and will put them in the festive spirit – it definitely worked on me.
 You people are amazing!

 The response on the topic was actually surprisingly huge, which means two things.
 First, we had to split the article into two parts again, with Part II being right here.
 Second, it shows how much designers, illustrators, and all the creatives actually care at such troublesome times of the coronavirus pandemic.
 Sending their love with their work from a distance is something that could actually save this year and bring some joy and cheer to it.

 Merry Christmas and a Happy New Year!